civio/verba/README.md

 npm postinstall
 ```

 Configure connection to Elastic backend making a copy of `/api/.env.example` into `/api.env` and modifying it accordingly.
+Same with `/web/.env.example`.

 Start server (both API and web):